matomo-org/developer-documentation/docs/Hooks.md

 #### AssetManager.getStylesheetFiles
 _Defined in [Piwik/AssetManager](https://github.com/piwik/piwik/blob/master/core/AssetManager.php) in line [303](https://github.com/piwik/piwik/blob/master/core/AssetManager.php#L303)_

-This event is triggered to gather a list of all stylesheets (CSS and Less).
+This event is triggered to gather a list of all stylesheets (CSS and LESS).
 Use this event to add your own stylesheets.
 Note: In case you are in development you may enable the config setting `disable_merged_assets`.
 Otherwise your custom stylesheets won't be loaded.
-It is best practice to place stylesheet files within a `stylesheets` folder.
+It is best practice to place stylesheets within a `stylesheets` folder.

 Example: